sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 #### Prerequisites

 * GitHub account ([sign up](https://github.com/) for free)
-* Browser or [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) with the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension installed on your local machine.
+* Browser (you can do the whole workshop in a browser - this is the fastest setup) or [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) with the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension installed on your local machine.

 Note: The first 120 hours per core of Codespace usage are free per month, we use a codespace with 4 cores for this workshop since 4 cores is the current maximum for free accounts.
 (If you have a Pro account, we recommend switching to an 8-core machine.)